Social Blade: History

 Jason Urgo, the CEO of Social Blade, launched the website in February 2008, to track statistics for the website Digg.
 In 2010, the website switched to track YouTube statistics.
 In October 2012, Social Blade became an LLC.
 In 2014, Social Blade launched consulting and channel management services.

 On October 24, 2018, Social Blade started a popular live stream to show the subscriber difference between T-Series and PewDiePie in an online competition.
 In April 2019, the stream regularly had 900 viewers and led to a large increase of Social Blade's subscriber count.
 To accompany the attention in April 2019, Social Blade pulled an April Fools' joke where they allowed users to change the subscriber counts and ranks to ridiculously high numbers.

 On December 14, 2022, Social Blade confirmed a data breach of 5.6 million records which was uploaded to BreachForums two days prior.

 On March 13, 2025, Social Blade updated their website to a more modern version, in the process removing statistics of Twitter, Trovo, Mixer, Dailymotion, and DLive; in regards to removing Twitter statistics from their service, Social Blade stated it was no longer allowed to use the cheapest API option of $200 per month, and that they should be using the Enterprise package.

+On April 1, 2026, the official Social Blade Bluesky account was verified.